-You can always import a data file to any assessment created by you or created by someone who has specifically given you "Can Edit" permission for the assessment.
-Use the Assessment Advanced tab's Import Student Responses from a File option to upload your data file.
+You can always import a data file to any assessment created by you or created by someone who has specifically given you "Can Administer" permission for the assessment.
+Use the Assessment Administration tab's Import option to upload your data file.
 This lesson will show you how.

 Where to Start